panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 You can import dynamically a module using `import('./path-to-module')` syntax.

 Also, while not desirable, but sometimes necessary, you can import a CommonJS module from an ES module using the `import ... from 'path'` statement.

+*Would you switch completely to use ECMAScript modules in your Node.js project?*